Blitzcryp/Laravel-Starter-w-Docker/README.md

 # How to run
+1. docker-compose build composer
-1. docker-compose composer create-project laravel/laravel .
+2. docker-compose run --rm composer create-project laravel/laravel .
-2. Define your .env Laravel file with your settings
+3. Define your .env Laravel file with your settings
-3. docker-compose run nginx
+4. docker-compose run nginx